benricket/benricket/README.md

 - Hi, I'm Ben.
-I'm currently a high school student looking to apply to college.
+I'm currently a student at Olin College of Engineering.